ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

 ## Description

-Player can make different fights in an arena in Teams or against each other with multiple possibilities on configuration.
+Players can participate in various fights in an arena, either in teams or against each other, with numerous configuration possibilities.

 ## Shop Link